yannickl/DynamicColor/README.md

 // mixColor = originalColor.mixWithColor(UIColor.blueColor(), weight: 0.5)
 ```

+#### And many more...

-To go further, take a look at the example project.
+`DynamicColor` also provides many another useful methods to manipulate the colors like hex strings, color components, etc. To go further, take a look at the example project.

 ## Installation